 To provide context to these canvases, the exhibition will also feature a group of fifteen other works on loan from international private and public collections.
 These will include paintings of other sitters by Murillo, as well as later reproductions of the two paintings that reflect their fame in Europe.
 A catalogue published by the Frick in association with Yale University Press will investigate the history of the two paintings and their prestigious provenances in France and England.

 Comments Xavier F. Salomon, “As an American collector, Henry Clay Frick had a particular taste for Spanish painting, which is reflected today in our galleries.
 In 2014, Mrs. Henry Clay Frick II gave the museum the first of these paintings acquired by Mr. Frick, Murillo’s Self-Portrait.
 We have subsequently enjoyed uniting it with works he purchased in the early years of the twentieth century, masterpieces by El Greco, Velázquez and Goya.
 The painting was also sent to the conservation department of the Metropolitan Museum so that it could undergo conservation and its first major technical study.
 We look forward to sharing those findings, through an exhibition that will reintroduce our important acquisition with new audiences in both New York and London.”

 Principal funding for the New York exhibition is provided by an anonymous gift in memory of Melvin R. Seiden.

-Additional support is generously provided by The Peter Jay Sharp Foundation, Marianna and Juan Sabater, the families of George and Michael Eberstadt in memory of Vera and Walter Eberstadt, Mr. and Mrs. Michael J. Horvitz, Aso O. Tavitian, and the Spain Tourism Board, Consulate General of Spain in New York.
+Additional support is generously provided by The Peter Jay Sharp Foundation, Marianna and Juan Sabater, the families of George and Michael Eberstadt in memory of Vera and Walter Eberstadt, Mr. and Mrs. Michael J. Horvitz, Aso O. Tavitian, Helen-Mae and Seymour R. Askin, and the Spain Tourism Board, Consulate General of Spain in New York.
 The accompanying catalogue is underwritten by Colnaghi.